aspose-words/Aspose.Words-Documentation/net/getting-started/why-aspose-words/_index.md

 articleTitle: Why Aspose.Words
 linktitle: Why Aspose.Words
 type: docs
 description: "Why do users choose Aspose.Words for .NET to work with documents?
-Because it has a huge set of features and covers a wide variety of tasks."
+Because it has a huge set of features and covers a wide variety of tasks using C#."
 weight: 60
 url: /net/aspose-words-or-other-solutions/
 ---